manfredsteyer/2023_01_11/index.md

 ### Description

-A Provider Factory is a function returning an Array with providers for a given library.
-This Array is cross-casted into Angular's `EnvironmentProviders` type to make sure, the providers can only be used in an environment scope -- first and foremost the root scope and scopes introduced with lazy routing configurations.
+A Provider Factory is a function returning an array with providers for a given library.
+This Array is cross-casted into Angular's `EnvironmentProviders` type to make sure the providers can only be used in an environment scope -- first and foremost, the root scope and scopes introduced with lazy routing configurations.

 Angular and NGRX place such functions in files called `provider.ts`.